thanashr/thanashr/README.md

 ### Hi there! 🙋‍♀️
 I am Thana, a budding tech enthusiast and a computer science graduate student at the University at Buffalo.
+I love to code, which is the superpower that moves everything forward.
-I am also a naturalist and a person who believes that every child deserves equal opportunity for education. 🎈 You can find me creating a huge impact on children's education in the future. ⚡ ✔
+I am also a naturalist and a person who dreams to give equal education to every child. 🎈 ⚡ ✔

 🌱 I’m recently excited about Android development, ReactJS and Blockchain.